Aptitude Test Day 3: Ghanaians Share Key Measures for Smooth and Stress-Free Completion

 Over 12,000 police officers promoted in 2026 after frustration under Dampare

-"Please, bro, those who applied as tradesmen, are they having a different uniform from the general duties, or they all wearing the same camouflage??
+"Please, bro, those who applied as tradesmen, are they having a different uniform from the general duties, or are they all wearing the same camouflage??
 Please 🙏 🥺."

 Benz gold 🪙🥰 shared: